 We are focused on maintaining a strong cash position and managing our capital needs.
-Historically, our operating cash needs were primarily met through cash flow generated by our properties and distributions from unconsolidated entities.
-However, due to the effects of the economic recession on commercial real estate fundamentals and the corresponding reduction in our net operating income in recent years and our ability to execute on several strategic asset sales, an increasing portion of our operating cash needs was met through the sale of our investment properties.
+Historically, our liquidity needs were primarily met through cash flow generated by our properties and distributions from unconsolidated entities.
+However, due to our ability to execute on several strategic asset sales, an increasing portion of our liquidity needs were met and will continue to be met through the sale of our investment properties.